88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 6.
 The topmost position is that of the trigram; the subject of the line might bid farewell to all the work of the hexagram; but he cannot bear to do so.

-325:XLVI See what has been said on the Great Symbolism in Appendix I. The application which is made of it here may be accepted, though it has nothing to do with the teaching of the Text about the gradual rise of a good officer to high social distinction and influence.
+<a name="fn_235"></a>[325:XLVI](#fr_235) See what has been said on the Great Symbolism in Appendix I. The application which is made of it here may be accepted, though it has nothing to do with the teaching of the Text about the gradual rise of a good officer to high social distinction and influence.

 Paragraph x.
 Instead of finding in this the three lines of Khwăn and their subjects, [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) makes 'the upper' denote only line 2.